Canada

 Wake up early to head to Lake Louise

 Another day in Banff means another early morning.
 Again, you don’t have to wake up before sunrise, but if you don’t, just recognize it’ll be a lot busier during the high season when you arrive at Lake Louise.
-I’d opt for the shuttle, but there is more parking at Lake Louise than at Moraine Lake.
+I’d opt for the direct shuttle through Moraine Lake Bus Company, but there is more parking at Lake Louise if you prefer to drive.

 TIP!
 If you’re driving from BC into Alberta, you can canoe at Emerald Lake just outside of Banff for $75 CAD an hour for an identical experience